 Neurological & Rehabilitation Physiotherapist

-After growing up as a farm girl in Mid-Canterbury and then Marlborough, Amelia graduated with a Bachelor of Physiotherapy from the University of Otago in 2001.
-Having always had an interest in neurology and rehabilitation, she consolidated her skills working in hospitals and rehabilitation units in New Zealand, Wales and London.
+After growing up rurally in Mid-Canterbury and then Marlborough, Amelia graduated with a Bachelor of Physiotherapy from the University of Otago in 2001.
+Having always had an interest in neurology and rehabilitation, she consolidated her skills working in hospitals and rehabilitation units in Christchurch, Wales and London.
 After returning to New Zealand she completed her Masters of Physiotherapy in 2013.
-Amelia has extensive experience working with people with neurological conditions (in particular stroke, parkinsons, traumatic brain injuries, spinal cord injuries and multiple sclerosis) along with general rehabilitation conditions such as falls and deconditioning.
-She has completed basic and advanced courses in Bobath therapy and draws on a mixed toolbox of treatment techniques tailored to empower each individual client to meet their potential.
+Amelia has extensive experience working with people with a broad range of neurological conditions (in particular stroke, Parkinsons, traumatic brain injuries, spinal cord injuries and multiple sclerosis) along with vestibular conditions, general rehabilitation conditions such as falls and deconditioning.
+She has completed basic and advanced courses in Bobath therapy along with many other neurological approaches and adjuncts and draws on a mixed toolbox of treatment techniques tailored to empower each individual client to meet their potential.
 Amelia firmly believes that the brain is always plastic (changeable) even if it is many years since your initial injury or diagnosis.
 Amelia is enjoying being back in Marlborough with her husband and balances part-time work with her young family.

 Physiotherapist | Sports and Spinal | Pain Management